 When does GZG ECC take place?

-- We aim for a timeslot in the late Winter / early Spring, every year.
+- We aim for a timeslot in late February, early March, every year.

 What about Registration?